FabianHabersack/nativism_dict/README.md

 ```

-Focus only on _individual components_ of nativism, e.g. its economic dimension (which equals _welfare chauvinism_), like so:
+Focus only on _individual components_ of nativism, e.g. its economic dimension (that is, _welfare chauvinism_), like so:

 ```{r}
 nativism_dict[4]